bteeuwen170/carina/README.md

 ## File system tree
-Carina does not follow the FHS standard, instead it uses this filesystem hierarchy layout:
+Carina does not adhere to the FHS standard, instead it uses this filesystem hierarchy layout:

 	/                       Root